34 Disney World Secrets Only Insiders Know

 Twelve percent of Disney World is dedicated to greenery.

 Disney World isn't only about rides and restaurants.
 In fact, more than 12 percent of the park, or 4,000 acres, is taken up by gardens and other maintained landscapes.
 That's around 3,000 football fields of greenery.
 To keep things fresh, each year horticulturalists plant some three million annual plants.

 There are strategically designed barriers for the animals on the Kilimanjaro Safari.

-There are hundreds of real plants incorporated in the landscape of the Animal Kingdom’s Pandora—The World of Avatar.
+Hundreds of real plants are incorporated in the landscape of the Animal Kingdom's Pandora—The World of Avatar.

-The sights at Pandora—The World of Avatar, which opened in May of 2017, are so magical they might not seem real.
-In fact, there are 500 real trees and 10,000 shrubs included in the landscape.
+The sights at Pandora—The World of Avatar—which opened in May of 2017, are so magical they might not seem real.
+In fact, when it was built in 2017, there were 500 real trees and 10,000 shrubs included in the landscape.
 To add to the experience, there are glow-in-the-dark paths that are charged during the daytime and glow at night.

 Disney visitors eat a ton of food.

 Each year, Disney visitors consume seven million hamburgers, a half-million pounds of mac and cheese, one million pounds of watermelon, and two million pounds of ketchup.
 It takes 350 chefs to keep up with the demand.

 There's a T-Rex replica at the Animal Kingdom.